Title: A Watcher's Word

 The temperature dropped further and the shadows shrank smaller and smaller.
 It was only when he finally deemed they could no longer be a threat did Giles comply with Buffy’s assertive hand waving and foot stomping.
 As he rolled out of the pentagram, the air popped and the shadows dissolved completely, as if they’d never been there.
-Buffy ran to hug him and he hugged her back.
+Buffy ran to hug him and he actually hugged her back somewhat briefly.

 “Had to be sure,” he mumbled by way of apology and she squeezed into his chest harder.

 “Oh no,” said Julia with a smile.
 “Because they shook on it.”

 “You used the Seal against them.That was very cool,” Fallon said in admiration.

 Giles grunted and stood up, forcing Buffy to reluctantly let go.
 “Do either of you know how to get the lights back on?” he asked.

 “Sure,” said Julia happily.
 “We’re totally on it.”
 And the slayers rushed off leaving Robin, Giles and Buffy alone.